A short answer up front

 132 bits / 11 bits per word = 12 words

-2^11 words per slot = 2048-word listThe wordlist is curated to avoid mistakes humans make: no two words share the first four letters, no homophones, no words shorter than three letters. "abandon" and "ability" are the first two entries; "zoo" is the last.
-The same 2048 words apply across every BIP-39 implementation in existence, which is why a Bitcoin hardware wallet and a tene vault and a 1Password recovery sheet all look identical at the word level.
+2^11 words per slot = 2048-word listThe wordlist is picked carefully.
+No two words share the same first four letters.
+No homophones.
+No words shorter than three letters. "abandon" and "ability" come first; "zoo" comes last.
+Every BIP-39 tool on Earth uses the same 2048 words.
+So a Bitcoin hardware wallet, a tene vault, and a 1Password recovery sheet all look the same at the word level.

-The key insight: 128 bits of entropy is a lot.
-It is the same security level as AES-128, which is what protects most internet traffic.
-A 12-word phrase is not "12 letters of password" — each word adds 11 bits, and the total beats almost any password a human would type.
+The key idea: 128 bits of entropy is a lot.
+It's the same security level as AES-128, which guards most of the internet.
+A 12-word phrase is not "12 letters of password."
+Each word adds 11 bits.
+The total beats almost any password a human would type.

-How tene generates and stores the recovery key
+How tene makes and stores the recovery key

-At tene init time, two things happen alongside the master password setup:
+At tene init, two things happen alongside your password setup:

-- It encodes those bits as a 12-word BIP-39 mnemonic and prints them once, with a clear instruction to write them down before continuing.
+- It encodes those bits as 12 BIP-39 words and prints them once, with a clear "write these down NOW" message.

 tene init